 Alas, even though the romance has died, we still love coming back to where it all started.
 Tanjung Rhu might not be as plush as the Four Seasons/St. Regis or as secluded as The Datai but it has its own unique charm.

-hing the resort a few years back and there is a wing and a few things still not completed, but we didn't feel that it affected the overall ambiance and experience.
-If anything, the unfinished rooms means fewer guests, so it's even more peaceful and you never have to fight for space or that all important sun lounger – a big plus point in my book!
+They started refurbishing the resort a few years back and there is a wing and a few things still not completed, but we never felt like it affected the overall ambiance and experience.
+If anything, the unfinished rooms means fewer guests, so it’s even more peaceful and you never have to fight for space or that all important sun lounger – a big plus point in my book!

 Refurbishment aside, the rest of the resort is lovely – private white sandy beach kissed by the Andaman sea, gym, spa, 2 restaurants, 3 pools (including 1 adult’s only), pool bar, happy hour from 5:30-11pm (the lychee margaritas are yum) and very welcoming staff.